How does the project work?

 In 1979, he founded the German Polish Institute in Darmstadt, and remained its director until 1997.
 In addition to his countless translations, his main projects included the 50-volume “Polnische Bibliothek (Polish Library),” which he worked on for 20 years, and the seven-volume “Panorama der polnischen Literatur des 20.
 Jahrhunderts (Panorama of Polish Literature of the 20th Century).”
 He completed both in the year 2000.

 Karl Dedecius has received numerous honors and awards, including the Peace Prize of the German Book Trade in 1990 and the Order of the White Eagle nine years later in Poland.
 In 2010, the Deutsche Nationalstiftung honored him with its National Prize “as someone who builds bridges between Poland and Germany.”
+Professor Karl Dedecius, one of the last representatives of the generation shaped by the Second World War and the following decades of reconciliation, passed away in Frankfurt (Main) on February 26, 2016, shortly before his 95th birthday.
 Today, his life’s work is considered the embodiment of German-Polish understanding.

 Prize winners 2003 - 2017